DgZiga/MapGenerator/README.md

 Repo started out as implementation of [WFC (Wave Function Collapse) algorithm](https://github.com/mxgmn/WaveFunctionCollapse) aimed at producing pokémon maps.
 The scope has extended to being able to create playable random maps using WFC on a GBA game.

-Currently a custom tileset down-sampled from Pokémon Odyssey is loaded in, a simple algorithm finds a walkable path from one edge of the map to the other and wfc fills in the gaps
+Currently a custom tileset sampled from [Kyledove's public resources](https://www.deviantart.com/kyle-dove/art/Biome-Tiles-Public-274422390) is loaded in.
+During runtime, a custom algorithm creates random shapes in a vectorial space; those shapes are then rasterized to a wfc input map.
+Finally, wfc runs on the input map and creates a coherent, navigable map.

 ## Internal workings
 This repository contains a set of [tools](#tools) hinging on the implementation of two algorithms: [Wave Function Collapse](#wave-function-collapse), and [Walkable Algorithm](#walkable-algorithm)

 ### Wave Function Collapse
-Explaining how WFC works is not in this document scope, I'm going to anthropomorphize concepts for readability.
+Explaining how WFC works is not in this document scope, I'm going to simplify concepts for readability.
 Please refer to the [original repo](https://github.com/mxgmn/WaveFunctionCollapse) for a proper explanation.

-In simplest terms, the algorithm (or at least this implementation of the algorithm) intializes an arbitrarily sized matrix of [superpositions](#superposition), it then recursively looks for the "lowest-entropy" superposition (the one with the fewer possibilities), "collapses" it (randomly picks a possible option), and re-computes all [superpositions](#superposition) in the matrix according to the collapse result and the [superposition rules](#superposition-rules) of the tileset.
+In simplest terms, the algorithm (or at least this implementation of the algorithm) intializes an arbitrarily sized matrix of [superpositions](#superposition), it then recursively looks for the "lowest-entropy" superposition (the one with the fewer possibilities), "collapses" it (randomly picks a possible option), and re-computes all [superpositions](#superposition) in the matrix according to the collapse result and the [superposition rules](#superposition-rules) of the loaded tileset.

 In this implementation, each tile is given an incremental id starting from 0 (tile id -1 is interpreted as a "missing tile").